ChrisHarte/dotfiles/readme.markdown

     sudo iptables -t nat -A OUTPUT -p tcp --dport 80 -d 127.0.0.1/8 -j REDIRECT --to-port 3000

+To set this up so it's done automatically on boot,

+1. Backup your current port rules

+    sudo sh -c '/sbin/iptables-save > /etc/iptables.save'

+2. Create a new iptables file

+    sudo vim /etc/iptables.up.rules

+3. Copy & paste this into the file

+    *nat
+    -A OUTPUT -p tcp --dport 80 -d 127.0.0.1/8 -j REDIRECT --to-port 3000 COMMIT

+4. Flush your current settings

+    sudo /sbin/iptables -F

+5. Import your new settings

+    sudo /sbin/iptables-restore < /etc/iptables.up.rules

+6. Check

+    sudo /sbin/iptables -L

+7. Now to make linux to use it on-boot do

+    sudo vim /etc/network/if-pre-up.d/iptables

+8. Copy and paste contents below into the file

+    #!/bin/sh
+    /sbin/iptables-restore < /etc/iptables.up.rules

+9. Save it, then make it executable

+    sudo chmod +x /etc/network/if-pre-up.d/iptables

+Now on-boot the new settings will be used.

+### Edit HOST file

+    sudo vim /etc/hosts

+From there you can forward traffic to a local domain

+    0.0.0.0 site.dev

 ### Easier deploys with RECAP

 https://tomafro.net/2012/12/deploying-harmonia-with-recap